 Rosedale Abbey... a walker's paradise, where cyclists like the challenge of that hill, and where you have a choice of three tearooms.
-Start with Graze on the Green perfect for a local sausage or bacon bap to fuel your walk, or Abbey Tearooms both in the centre of the village, then earn that next cake with a walk or bike ride to the Dale Head Farm tea garden up dale in a stunningly sited farmhouse with unbeatable views down Rosedale.
+Start with Graze on the Green perfect for a local sausage or bacon bap to fuel your walk, or Rosdale Abbey Stores and Tearooms both in the centre of the village, then earn that next cake with a walk or bike ride to the Dale Head Farm tea garden up dale in a stunningly sited farmhouse with unbeatable views down Rosedale.

 Falling Foss Tea Garden, hidden in Sneaton Forest right next to the waterfall, features on one of our classic walks.
 Homemade food served in a magical location on wooden tables under canopies, it's a big hit with families, with tinkling streams for paddling and playing pooh-sticks.

 A real hidden gem, Runswick Bay Tea Garden, 'pops up' once it's high season.
 If you are lucky enough to find it, you'll be greeted with a warm welcome by the owner, Anne.
 Her home-baked, tasty treats get rave reviews.

 Take the short clifftop walk from Port Mulgrave to Staithes to find Seadrift café, overlooking the harbour, home to excellent coffee and Staithes Coble, an apple, apricot, cinnamon and walnut cake.